dynagita/keycloakServer/README.md

 # keycloakServer
-This repository keeps a docker compose responsible for starting a keycloak connected to postgres and importing a realm configuration
+This repository keeps a docker compose responsible for starting a keycloak connected to postgres and importing a realm configuration.
+Keycloak is a powerfull authority server who helps you to provide authentication and authorization using OIDC protocol.

 ## Requirements for execution
  1 - Docker installed with compose support